Skip to main content

 The CLV:CAC Ratio

-A healthy e-commerce business typically targets a CLV:CAC ratio of 3:1 or higher.
-If your average customer lifetime value is $150 and your CAC is $50, your ratio is 3:1.
+A healthy ecommerce business typically targets a CLV:CAC ratio of 3:1 or higher.
+If your average customer lifetime value is $150 and your CAC cost is $50, your ratio is 3:1.
 If your CAC rises to $75, the ratio drops to 2:1, and margins start to compress.
-Lowering CAC through organic channels widens this ratio without requiring you to squeeze more revenue from each customer.
+Lowering your cost per customer through organic channels widens this ratio without requiring you to squeeze more revenue from each customer.

 Organic-Acquired Customers Often Have Higher CLV

-Customers who find you through organic search are actively researching and comparing options.
-They tend to arrive with higher intent and stronger brand awareness than those who click an ad.
-Many e-commerce teams find that organically acquired customers have higher repeat purchase rates and lower return rates, making their lifetime value meaningfully higher.
+Customers who find you through organic search are often actively researching and comparing options, particularly on commercial and transactional queries.
+Many ecommerce teams find that organically acquired customers have higher repeat purchase rates and lower return rates, making their lifetime value meaningfully higher and reducing the effective cost of user acquisition even further.

 For a deeper look at connecting lifetime value to your organic strategy, explore our guide on customer lifetime value and SEO.

 You don't have to abandon paid channels overnight.
-The smartest approach is to systematically identify where organic can replace paid spend, build the pages, and redirect budget as organic performance ramps.
+The smartest ecommerce customer acquisition strategy is to systematically identify where organic can replace paid spend, build the pages, and redirect budget as organic performance ramps.

 1